chenxuan929/PhotoAlbum_Project_java/README.md

 # PhotoAlbum_Project_java
-## final project for CS5004 in Spring 2023

 This is a simple album editing model that allows users to create and edit shapes on one page of an album.
 The application supports 2D graphics, including ovals and rectangles.